mrhan1993/Fooocus-API/README.md

     + [sd_xl_offset_example-lora_1.0.safetensors](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0/raw/main/sd_xl_offset_example-lora_1.0.safetensors)

 > I've uploaded the model I'm using, which contains almost all the base models that Fooocus will use!
 I put it [here](https://www.123pan.com/s/dF5A-SIQsh.html) 提取码: `D4Mk`

+### already exist Fooocus

+If you already have Fooocus installed, and it is work well, The recommended way is to reuse models, you just simple copy `config.txt` file from your local Fooocus folder to Fooocus-API's root folder.
+See [Customization](https://github.com/lllyasviel/Fooocus#customization) for details.

+Use this method you will have both Fooocus and Fooocus-API running at the same time.
+And they operate independently and do not interfere with each other.

+> It is not recommended to copy an existing Fooocus installation directly to the repositories directory.
+If you insist on doing this, please make sure that the Fooocus directory is a Git repository, otherwise the program will not start properly

 ## Start with docker